-Notification and Funding: Applicants will be notified about the status of their application in December 2020.
-Funding will begin July 1, 2021.
+Notification and Funding: Applicants will be notified about the status of their application in December 2021.
+Funding will begin July 1, 2022.

-Mentorship: The Foundation can connect applicants to mentors from the rheumatology community.
+Mentorship: With advanced notice (at least 6 weeks) the Foundation can connect applicants to mentors from the rheumatology community.
 These mentors can provide objective guidance and feedback on proposals when requested.
 If you would like to be connected with a mentor, please contact the Foundation at Foundation@rheumatology.org or 404-365-1373.
 A mentor's comments will reflect their own independent assessment of the proposal and are not reflective of the view of the Foundation or peer review panel.